Vipps - everyday simplification for everyone

 The Vipps team also conducts insight interviews on different levels, including user testing of prototypes.
 They have also established a log tree that lets them compare qualitative insights with quantitative data and use detailed checklists to quality check various product development stages.

-Thanks to Vipps, large numbers of users in Norway no longer have to get help to pay their bills.
+Thanks to Vipps, a large number of users in Norway no longer have to get help to pay their bills.
 Having control over your finances in ways big and small is important for experiencing a sense of independence and mastery in life.

 To create a service that is accessible to everyone despite abilities, the development team communicates regularly with “all of Norway”: young, old, those digitally adept, those who are hesitant to use new technology and people who have just arrived in the country.